EOEPCA/resource-health/docs/usage/tutorials.md

         <!-- TODO: write about multiple hooks here, I think such is possible. -->

 3. Kubernetes configuration and authorization hooks:
     1. `get_k8s_config`.
 Takes `UserInfo` and returns `K8sConfiguration`. `check_hooks.hook_utils` has a few helper functions to help with this.
-You must implement this function to use the K8s backend (TODO: explain what a backend is in a couple of sentences somehwere, and K8s backend more specifically)
+You must implement this function to use the K8s backend.
     2. `get_k8s_namespace`.
 Takes `UserInfo` and returns the namespace name.
 Must be implemented to use the K8s backend.
     3. `on_k8s_cronjob_create`.
 Takes `UserInfo`, `K8sClient`, and `K8sCronJob` parameters, and returns if the specified user is allowed to create the cronjob.

         !!! info
-            `on_k8s_cronjob_create` hook is also often used to ensure that when the cronjob does execute, it has the user credentials available to authenticate against the OpenTelemetry collector and the telemetry database (TODO: make sure this is correct).
+            `on_k8s_cronjob_create` hook is also often used to ensure that when the cronjob does execute, it has the user credentials available to authenticate against the telemetry database (in case the health check uses previous telemetry).
         The example below stores an offline token in a K8s secret, see info above for why that's necessary
         ```python
         async def on_k8s_cronjob_create(